 The biggest issue with the weaponization of self-care is it causes employers to put on blinders to the real, core problems that plague their organizations.
 The hyper-focus on employee self-care can lead to workplaces refusing to acknowledge systemic issues that lead employees to burnout.

 Instead of seeing and fixing the root causes, self-care is pushed as a bandaid.
 As a bandaid, it never truly heals the wound for the long-term, it only soaks up the blood temporarily.
+The true healing comes from within and is a longer process with the input of many.
 Thus the wound opens again and again.
 All you end up doing is wasting bandaids and perpetuating a toxic work culture.

 Pushing self-care on employees can feel like victim-shaming.
 It puts the responsibility solely on individual employees who are struggling to care for themselves and feel better.
 Instead of acknowledging and listening to employees’ struggles, employers simply ask them to “practice self-care” and “take care of themselves.”
 Employees are expected to do this like any other job function, often with no policies or procedures in place to facilitate true self-care.